 The Worshipful Company of Haberdashers was formed in 1371 as a medieval fraternity of cloth merchants and traders in a variety of small wares for fashion use.
-Haberdashers sold ribbons, beads, purses, gloves, pins, caps, fancy cloth etc. and even small toys!
+Haberdashers sold ribbons, beads, purses, gloves, pins, caps, fancy cloth etc., and even small toys!
 In 1502 they were joined by the hat making craftsmen of London.
 The Company now serves as an educational and charitable institution whilst maintaining its links with its heritage by giving awards for fashion education.
 Today the Company is based at Haberdasher's Hall at 18 West Smithfield in the City of London.

 The Worshipful Company of Ironmongers

 The earliest records suggest that the London Ironmongers were an organised body as early as 1300.
 By 1328 they were regarded as a firmly established brotherhood.
-The Company's arms include various iron and steel objects, with two salamanders as a crest, as mediaeval salamanders were reputedly able to survive fire.
-Today, the Company is based at Ironmongers Hall off Aldersgate Street in the City of London and conducts a great deal of charitable work supporting educational institutions, almshouses and the conservation of historic iron work.
+The Company's arms include various iron and steel objects, with two salamanders as a crest, as medieval salamanders were reputedly able to survive fire.
+Today, the Company is based at Ironmongers Hall off Aldersgate Street in the City of London and conducts a great deal of charitable work supporting educational institutions, almshouses and the conservation of historic ironwork.

 To become a member of the Worshipful Company of either Haberdashers or of Ironmongers, boys from all over England and Wales would travel to London to serve as apprentices.
 They would usually serve a minimum of 7 years apprenticed to a master in order to be admitted as a freeman of the livery company, and then ultimately become a master themselves.